 When high-energy level partition traverse a semiconductor, then electron and hole pairs are produced.
 External electric field moves electrons and holes in opposite directions along the direction of the field.
 Electrons very quickly leave the semiconductor, but holes accumulate inside it (gate-oxide hole capture phenomenon).

 The extra electric field produced by accumulated charge has an impact on transistors properties like threshold voltage, transmission delays, static current and amplification coefficient.
 At some level of the damages, the component fails.

 TID is measurable and is given as an amount of ionization energy deposited in the matter of component with rad unit .
 Different technology can withstand different levels of TID, eg. typical CMOS is in a range from 1 to 10 [krad], but rad hardened devices are in the range from 100[krad]-1[Mrad], bipolar technology is in the range 10-100[krad].

 Displacement Damage Effect

-The electric charge accumulated in the component is relevant to TID, whereas displacement damage effect is caused by mechanical energy acquired by the component’s crystal lattice when high-energy level particle arrive to it.
+The electric charge accumulated in the component is relevant to TID, whereas displacement damage effect is caused by mechanical energy acquired by the component’s crystal lattice when high-energy level particle arrives at it.
 If the energy of the incoming particle is sufficiently large, then it will displace the atoms within lattice to form a defect cluster.
 The defect influences on the component characteristic.
 The set of types of possible affected components is narrower than for TID, and they are bipolar transistors, solar panels and photoelectric devices.
-As a result of the damage, efficiency of solar panels is decreased, bipolar transistors have changed amplification coefficient, CCD cameras suffer for artifacts on captured images.
+As a result of the damage, efficiency of solar panels is decreased, bipolar transistors have changed amplification coefficient, CCD cameras suffer for artefacts on captured images.

 Single Event Latch-up (SEL)